 Whether you’re hitting the gym or doing the exact opposite and enjoying a Sunday-afternoon Netflix binge, a pair of comfortable athletic shorts is the perfect partner.
-Look to the likes of Castore, Reigning Champ and Nike for stylish options.
+Look to sportswear brands like Castore, Reigning Champ and Nike for stylish options.

 When they’re not looking to the future, many sneaker brands like to draw on the archives for inspiration.
 The resulting throwback styles make an ideal match for athletic shorts.
 Check out brands like Spalwart, Nike and Saucony – all of which are solid choices when it comes to your retro, suede track-shoe needs.

 Bulky, “ugly” sneakers may be having a moment, but that doesn’t mean minimalism is redundant.
-Much more than a trend, styles like the Common Projects Achilles Low and Adidas Stan Smith are timeless classics that you can keep marching out year after year.
+Much more than a trend, styles like the Axel Arigato Clean 90 and Adidas Stan Smith are timeless classics that you can keep marching out year after year.
 Keep things simple in plain white leather, or team a pastel pair with some grey jersey shorts to add a subtle splash of colour.

 Athletic shorts call for athletic shoes.
 Knitted trainers are comfortable, practical and just so happen to look pretty slick, too.
+The definition of athleisure.
 Adidas’ Ultra Boost and Nike’s Epic React are good everyday choices, while the likes of Balenciaga and Maison Margiela offer up some more runway-friendly options.

 The Best Shoes For Chino Shorts